osxmidi/ScorchCrafter-JUCE/README.md

 The lv2 version needs JUCE lv2 from the lv2 branch at https://github.com/lv2-porting-project/JUCE

-Automation needs a few mods in /JUCE/modules/juce_audio_plugin_client/LV2/juce_LV2_Wrapper.cpp file (before copying the module folder to the JuceLibraryCode folder)
+Automation needs a few mods in the /JUCE/modules/juce_audio_plugin_client/LV2/juce_LV2_Wrapper.cpp file (before copying the /JUCE/modules folder to the JuceLibraryCode folder)

+search for ~JuceLv2Wrapper

-Insert just above the ~JuceLv2Wrapper () line
+Insert just above the ~JuceLv2Wrapper () line the following

     void setParameter (int32 index, float value)
     {